 Told from multiple points of view, Come Back tells how Vi Masters’ reluctant visit to her hometown uncovers secrets and changes the lives of her father, stepmother, nearly-requited teen love, and Vi herself.

-Want to discuss Come Back in your book club?
+Want to discuss Home Place or Come Back in your book club?
 Find discussion questions here, and contact Sally.
-She loves interacting with book clubs – in person, via Skype, Facetime, email, or whatever works!
+She loves interacting with book clubs – in person or via Zoom.
+Whatever works!

 Although Come Back is Sally’s first novel, she’s no stranger to writing.
 Shortly after losing her first husband, Sally published Find the Love of Your Life to share how she and Dave found each other.
 “We’d both been hurt, and were nearly ready to give up on love.
 And then we both gave it one more shot.
 Lucky, lucky us!”
 That last shot at love involved a strategy Sally had never tried before.
 “I stopped looking for the perfect guy – and instead got really clear about what I wanted in a relationship.
 I set a goal for that amazing relationship – and 3 weeks later, I met Dave.
 He came with lots of complications, including being blind.
 But in my goal, I never said my partner had to be able to see!
 My goal kept me honest and gave me the guts to give love with Dave a try.
 Thank all the stars I did!”